vbotka/ansible-config-light/docs/source/guide-variables-files.rst

 Ansible module *template* and modify it with the module *lineinfile* later.
 Several options are available:

-1) copy: If the attribute *copyfile* is defined in the dictionary
+#. copy: If the attribute *copyfile* is defined in the dictionary

-2) template: If the attribute *template* is defined in the dictionary
+#. template: If the attribute *template* is defined in the dictionary

-3) create blockinfile markers: If the attribute *markers* is defined in the dictionary
+#. create blockinfile markers: If the attribute *markers* is defined in the dictionary

+#. patch: If the attribute *patch* is defined in the dictionary

-4) lineinfile: If the attribute *dict* or *lines* is defined in the dictionary
+#. lineinfile: If the attribute *dict* or *lines* is defined in the dictionary

-5) blockinfile: If the attribute *blocks* is defined in the dictionary
+#. blockinfile: If the attribute *blocks* is defined in the dictionary

-6) ini_file: If the attribute *ini* is defined in the dictionary
+#. ini_file: If the attribute *ini* is defined in the dictionary

 Multiple options, when defined in the dictionary, will be applied in this order.